What Are Malaysian People Like?

 Malaysian get upset when others don’t know who Lee Chong Wei is.

-And Malaysia wins at badminton or football, the first thing you ask is, “So, tomorrow got holidays?”
+If Malaysia wins badminton or football, you first ask, “So, tomorrow got holidays?”

 For Malaysians, no breakfast is too heavy.